jose-barroso/gta-sa-launcher/release-src/README.txt

 All-in-one launcher for GTA San Andreas:
 Single-player, SA-MP and MTA in one place.

-HOW TO RUN
+HOW TO USE
 ----------
-1. Extract this folder anywhere you want
-2. Compile with "compile.bat"
-3. Copy "gta-sa.exe" to your San Andreas installation root directory
+1. Copy "gta-sa.exe" into your GTA San Andreas installation folder (the folder that contains gta_sa.exe)

-4. Run gta-sa.exe
-3. Enjoy
+2. Run "gta-sa.exe" from there

-No installation required.
-No Python required.
+That's it.
+No installation required, no Python required.

 REQUIREMENTS
 ------------